Licensed Clinical Psychologist

 Does the practice take insurance?

-Fenton Psychological Services is currently a self-pay practice.
+Fenton Psychological Services is currently credentialed with Aetna Insurance.
 Secure payments can be made through the Client Portal using Visa, Mastercard, Discover, American Express, or a Health Savings Account (HSA).
-To support greater access to services, we also partner with CareCredit—a healthcare financing option that allows clients to pay over time if needed.

 How do I schedule an appointment with your office for testing?